yugabyte/platform-go-client/docs/XClusterConfigGetResp.md

 NewXClusterConfigGetRespWithDefaults instantiates a new XClusterConfigGetResp object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetAutomaticDdlMode

+`func (o *XClusterConfigGetResp) GetAutomaticDdlMode() bool`

+GetAutomaticDdlMode returns the AutomaticDdlMode field if non-nil, zero value otherwise.

+### GetAutomaticDdlModeOk

+`func (o *XClusterConfigGetResp) GetAutomaticDdlModeOk() (*bool, bool)`

+GetAutomaticDdlModeOk returns a tuple with the AutomaticDdlMode field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAutomaticDdlMode

+`func (o *XClusterConfigGetResp) SetAutomaticDdlMode(v bool)`

+SetAutomaticDdlMode sets AutomaticDdlMode field to given value.

+### HasAutomaticDdlMode

+`func (o *XClusterConfigGetResp) HasAutomaticDdlMode() bool`

+HasAutomaticDdlMode returns a boolean if a field has been set.

 ### GetCreateTime